-To determine property values throughout the municipality, a qualified valuer is engaged by Council.
+To determine property values throughout the municipality, a qualified valuer is appointed by the Valuer General Victoria.

 The valuation assesses the amount a property would sell for at a specific date.
 The latest property sales, rental data, land type, buildings and their condition as well as other property improvements are also analysed as part of the valuation process.